Gateway

 Use this after you understand the lesson and want an agent to help you apply it.

 Help me apply the ideas from this lesson: Hermes + Agent Ops.
-Create one practical artifact that proves I understand the topic.
-Requirements: - Explain the core concept in plain English. - Build or write a small example I can inspect. - Include a visual diagram or structured model. - Give me a checklist for using the idea in real work. - Verify the result and tell me what to inspect next.
+Create one practical artifact that proves I understand the topic and can transfer it to real work.
+Requirements: - Start with a short claim table: core idea, why it matters, evidence needed, and confidence. - Explain the concept in plain English without generic AI hype. - Build or write a small example I can inspect. - Include a visual diagram or structured model. - Include two failure modes this lesson should help me prevent. - Give me a checklist for using the idea in real work. - Add a transfer step: what should I do differently in my next Codex, Claude, or agent workflow? - Verify the result and tell me what to inspect next.

 Guided watch sequence